-- Recall enables you to rewind time for sneaky moves, while Fuse lets you combine objects to your weapons.
+Recall enables you to rewind time for sneaky moves, while Fuse lets you combine objects with your weapons.

 Recall doesn’t work on enemies or characters.
 But it does work wonders with objects.
 For instance, imagine if a particular block was falling from the ceiling.
 If you step onto it and use Recall, the block will go back, and so will you.